 Research Interns may take unpaid leave during the internship provided.
 Leave must be approved by the supervisor and Research Interns must submit a leave notice through the website.
 Leave should not in any way hinder research activities.
 Cost of the travel support from OIST may be changed according to the length of the leave took by the Research Intern.
-Please refer to OIST PRP Chapter 29 and Travel Expense Handbook.
+Please refer to OIST PRP Chapter 29 and "6.1 Combination with Personal Travel" in Travel Expense Handbook, which applies to Research Interns.